Coherent structures in nonlocal systems -- functional analytic tools: Fredholm Properties of a Nonlocal Operator

 With suitable assumptions on limits and regularity, we wish to establish Fredholm properties for operators in this class: we first identify necessary and sufficient conditions for the operator to be Fredholm and then, with stronger localization assumptions, relate the Fredholm index to a spectral flow.

-We give two examples where such generalized convolution kernels arise. \paragraph{Linearized nonlocal Allen-Cahn equation.} The reaction-diffusion Allen Cahn equation can be posed nonlocally as with $\int k=1$, for instance a normalized Gaussian, and constant effective diffusivity $d>0$.
+We give two examples where such generalized convolution kernels arise. \paragraph{Linearized nonlocal Allen--Cahn equation.} The reaction-diffusion Allen--Cahn equation can be posed nonlocally as with $\int k=1$, for instance a normalized Gaussian, and constant effective diffusivity $d>0$.
 Considering stationary solutions, and then linearizing the equation about an interface-like solution $u_*$, $u_*(x)\to u_\pm$ for $x\to \pm\infty$, one obtains

 \paragraph{Neural Fields.} Similarly, one can consider simple models for neural fields with an assumption of homogeneity, that is, translation invariance,

 where $x$ lives in physical or feature space, and $u$ denotes a possibly averaged state of the neural field.
 The state could be scalar- or vector-valued, and the convolution kernel is often assumed Gaussian, or, for technical reasons, to possess rational Fourier transform.